How to Use a Voltmeter: Training the Apprentice

 Your multimeter will come with two test leads, one red and one black.
 Each has a probe on one end and a plastic-covered metal jack on the other.
 These insert into the appropriate colored slots on your multimeter.

 Safety is key when learning how to use a voltage tester.
 When dealing with electricity, it doesn’t take a whole lot to stop a heart.
 When touching a live circuit, keep your fingers clear of the metal probes.
-Also, keep the probes from touching each other.
+Also, keep the probes from touching each other during use on live circuits.

 Jamming Metal Probes Into Hot Outlets